July 18, 2020 • Life for Leaders

 Both of these parables were based on behaviors that were commonplace in the culture of Jesus.
 People knew not to patch an old garment with a piece from a new garment because doing so would ruin both of them (Luke 5:36).
 And one would not put new wine (i.e. grape juice) into an old wineskin, because the fermentation of the juice would cause it to expand, thus splitting the old wineskin, which was not supple like a new wineskin.
 Thus, people knew to put new wine into new wineskins.

-Jesus’s basic point is fairly clear.
+Jesus’ basic point is fairly clear.
 He was bringing new wine, a new message, a new reality.
-Now, to be sure, in many ways the ministry of Jesus was consistent with and a fulfillment of what God had done and revealed in the past.
+Now, in many ways, the ministry of Jesus was consistent with and a fulfillment of what God had done and revealed in the past.
 But it was also new in at least two ways.
 First, it was dramatically new in comparison to the message of the Pharisees and other Jewish teachers, who were focused on the interpretation and application of the old Mosaic law.
 Second, the message of Jesus was new in that he proclaimed the reign of God as a present and future reality.
 God’s kingdom was active in Jesus, in all he said and did.
 This novelty demanded new ways of thinking and acting.
 So, for example, the disciples of Jesus were celebrating God’s kingdom by eating and drinking, rather than emphasizing self-denial by fasting.

 Today, we who seek to follow Jesus are living in the newness of God’s kingdom, thanks to the death and resurrection of Jesus and the gift of the Holy Spirit.
 We are enjoying the new wine of the gospel.
-Yet we face a temptation similar to that of the serious religious folk in Jesus’s day.
+Yet we face a temptation similar to that of the serious religious folk in Jesus’ day.
 We can find it easy to contain the new wine of Jesus in the wineskins of our familiar religious practices.
-We are nervous if not resistant when gospel points to new ways of being and doing.
+We are nervous if not resistant when the gospel points to new ways of being and doing.
 We prefer to reuse our old wineskins because they are comfortable and reassuring.

 In future devotions I want to explore with you some implications of Jesus’s new wine/old wineskins parable.
 For now, however, let me encourage you to reflect on what Jesus has said and how it might speak to you today.